t-kawata/CoolCline-25.03.22/docs/user-docs/en/basic-features/index.md

         3. Click ☑️ to save the option name
         4. Adjust core parameters like Model as needed (saves automatically when focus is lost)
     - Naming suggestions for options: Recommended structure "Provider-ModelVersion-Feature", e.g.: openrouter-deepseek-v3-free; openrouter-deepseek-r1-free; deepseek-v3-official; deepseek-r1-official

+### Enhance Prompt

+After typing your question in the input box, you can click the ✨ button at the bottom, which will enhance your question content.
+You can set the LLM Provider used for `Support Prompt Settings` in the `Prompt Enhancement` section of the `Prompts` page.

 ### Terminal Content Integration